 SAFETY NOTE: Removing the positive cable before the negative cable can result in an electrical short if the terminal touches metal.

-4. Remove the old car battery. > - Once the battery cables are removed, you should be able to lift out the old > battery. > - It may weigh 50 lbs or more, so get help if necessary.
+4. Remove the old car battery.

+- Once the battery cables and fasteners are removed, you should be able to lift out the old battery.

+- It may weigh 50 lbs or more, so get help if necessary.

 - Set aside the battery in a safe spot for recycling.
 Most auto parts stores will require an upfront core charge to assure that batteries are properly recycled.